 To understand what is considered spam email, it is important to understand the distinctions in emails.
 There are several types of emails, and spam emails are the direct result of a few types.
 The email types at play here are bulk emails and unsolicited emails.

 Bulk emails are emails that are sent as part of a larger collection of messages.
 For the most part, bulk emails are fine.

 Unsolicited emails are emails the recipient has not granted verifiable permission for.
 Sending unsolicited emails is somewhat of a gamble, as not every recipient is willing to read or otherwise engage with these emails.
 Unsolicited emails have a greater chance of being bounced or unsubscribed from.

 When an email is both unsolicited and sent in bulk, it is considered spam email.
 Spam emails are never okay.
-Again, unsolicited bulk email is spam, and spam is bad, therefore unsolicited bulk email is bad content distribution.
+Again, unsolicited bulk email is spam, and spam is bad.
+Therefore, unsolicited bulk email is bad content distribution.

-Good Email Content
+Acceptable Email Content

-Comply with the CAN-SPAM Act
+CAN-SPAM Act Compliance